thiagokimo/Base/README.md

 #Base

+Base is a library that provides you a base architecture for your Android MVP's.

-This is a base Android architecture that I most "agree" in the moment.
-The main objective of this repository is to show developers how I would organize my Android code in future projects.
+The main objective of this repository is to show developers how I would architect my Android code in future projects.

 For more details of this library click [here](#url)

-##Coming soon
-- RxPresenter

-##Developed by

-* Thiago Rocha - http://kimo.io - <kimo@kimo.io>

 ##License